cuioss/cui-jsf-components/maintenance/maintenance.md

 - **Blocked**: Task cannot proceed due to dependencies or issues

 Progress updates should be documented in the module-specific maintenance documents with dates and responsible individuals.

+### Current Progress

+#### cui-jsf-api Module
+- Task 1 (Update Unit Tests to Comply with Standards): In Progress
+- Task 2 (Update Production Code to Logging Standards): Not Started
+- Task 3 (Update to Logging Testing Standards): Not Started
+- Task 4 (Update Javadoc to Comply with Standards): Not Started
+- Task 5 (Create README According to Standards): Not Started
+- Task 6 (Analyze Code for Refactoring Opportunities): Not Started

 ## Standards References